‘Studying in the Brass Faculty at the RCM will equip you with the skills necessary to succeed professionally in the ever-changing musical world.’

-RCM students enjoy a wide variety of performance opportunities as part of the College’s diverse events calendar, which includes more than 500 events per year.
+RCM students enjoy a wide variety of performance opportunities as part of the College’s diverse events calendar, which includes hundreds of events each year.
 It is also possible for RCM musicians to form their own chamber groups in which they can pursue an additional body of repertoire.

 All brass students have the chance to play in our orchestras, which include the RCM Philharmonic, the RCM Symphony Orchestra and the RCM Opera Orchestra.
 Here, students often have the opportunity to work with some of the finest conductors in the world.
-Recent visitors have included Vladimir Ashkenazy, Bernard Haitink, Holly Mathieson, Vladimir Jurowski, Sir Roger Norrington, Rafael Payare, John Wilson and Thomas Zehetmair.
+Recent visitors have included Vladimir Ashkenazy, Sir Antonio Pappano, Holly Mathieson, Vladimir Jurowski, Sir Roger Norrington, Rafael Payare, John Wilson and Thomas Zehetmair.

 RCM brass players have joined the BBC Symphony Orchestra for BBC Proms rehearsals, as part of the sit-in scheme for postgraduate students on the Masters programme.
 Each participating student is assigned a mentor from the BBC Symphony Orchestra and sits alongside them in rehearsals throughout the year.

-Other sit-in opportunities include schemes with the Philharmonia Orchestra, Royal Philharmonic Orchestra, Chamber Orchestra of Europe and Orchestra of English National Opera.
+Other sit-in opportunities have included schemes with the Philharmonia Orchestra, Royal Philharmonic Orchestra, Chamber Orchestra of Europe and Orchestra of English National Opera.